brimdata/super/book/src/super-sql/operators/fuse.md

 Because all values of the input must be read to compute the fused type, `fuse` may spill its input to disk when memory limits are exceeded.

+> _Spilling is not yet implemented for the vectorized runtime._

 ### Examples

 ---